Double-ended queue: Functional and persistent implementations

-Kaplan and Tarjan also present an even more complex version that achieves catenation in real-time.
+In this paper Kaplan and Tarjan also present an even more complex version that achieves catenation in real-time.
+However this description is mostly textual.
+J. Viennot, A. Wendling, A. Guéneau, and F. Pottier publish a verified implementation of this data structure (in OCaml and Rocq), alongside a formal description and detailed analysis of the algorithm.

 More generally, real-time catenation requires a deque is a tuple consisting mainly in two sub-structures, that themselves contain deques or compounds of deques.
 The linear spine of the non-catenable deque is then replaced by a binary skeleton.

 Kaplan, Okasaki, and Tarjan produced a simpler, amortized version that can be implemented either using lazy evaluation or more efficiently using mutation in a broader but still restricted fashion.

 Mihaescu and Tarjan created a simpler (but still highly complex) strictly purely functional implementation of catenable deques, and also a much simpler implementation of strictly purely functional non catenable deques, both of which have optimal worst-case bounds (not officially published).

 Language support

 Ada's containers provides the generic packages Ada.Containers.Vectors and Ada.Containers.Doubly_Linked_Lists, for the dynamic array and linked list implementations, respectively.

 C++'s Standard Template Library provides the class templates std::deque and std::list, for the multiple array and linked list implementations, respectively.